yellowstonegames/SquidLib/squidlib/README.md

 -   Can get an arbitrary amount of blend between two colors
 -   Starting with 3.0.0 beta 2, you can alter colors automatically using Filters
 -   Starting with 3.0.0 beta 5, lots of options are available for generating gradients, including with Filters, and gradients that wrap around like a rainbow
--   In recent betas (7 at least), there's a filter that adjusts the brightness of red and green to help players with common forms of red-green colorblindness distinguish game objects that would otherwise be too similar
+-   In recent betas (7 onward), there's a filter that adjusts the brightness of red and green to help players with common forms of red-green colorblindness distinguish game objects that would otherwise be too similar
 -   SquidColorCenter (and potentially other IColorCenter implementations) allow finding and adjusting the hue, saturation, and value of colors

 ###Roguelike-Intended Toolkit